Our Services

 Helpful Resources

-Sleep inertia is the short-lived fog and slowed thinking right after waking, caused by parts of the brain reactivating at different speeds, especially when waking from deep sleep or at a circadian low; it peaks in 15 to 30 minutes, usually fades within an hour, and lasts longer with sleep loss.
+Sleep inertia is the temporary grogginess and slowed thinking that occurs right after waking.
+It happens because different parts of the brain reactivate at different speeds, especially when waking from deep sleep or during a circadian low point.
+Symptoms typically peak within 15 to 30 minutes, fade within an hour, and last longer after sleep deprivation.

 Sleep inertia is the temporary period of impaired alertness and performance that happens immediately after waking.
 During this time, your reaction speed, decision-making, memory, and mood can all be reduced.
 It's the reason you might hit snooze three times, stare blankly at your phone, or struggle to form a complete sentence first thing in the morning.